 Graham Rutledge Wilcox is an amateur genealogist and family historian.
-After more than twenty years research of his ancestors, and having written several books about their lives, he decided it was time to write a biography of his great-grandfather Sir Arthur Rutledge.
+After more than thirty years research of his ancestors, and having written three books about their lives, he decided it was time to write a biography of his great-grandfather Sir Arthur Rutledge.

 Graham’s research into the life of Sir Arthur revealed that his life was more than that of an interesting ancestor but a great Australian whose important story had never been told.
 This led to the book being written not as a biography but a story of federation from the view of one of its great supporters.